alvst/homebridge-switchbot-thermostat/README.md

 </p>

-## Supported SwitchBot Devices
+## Supported Devices

-You can use this thermostat with basically any thermostat that seems like it would be compatible but I make no guarantees.
+You can use this thermostat with basically any thermostat that seems like it would be compatible.
+Also feel free to adapt it as needed.